ualibraries/ual-geoblacklight/README.md

 Startup can take a while.
 The container has to deploy a new RoR GOB app and install Solr.
 This can be sped up by making an image distro.
 For now, just wait a while before hitting the `destroy` button.

 If the container is rebuilt and it is desired to restart the whole stack, remember to delete the `app/ual_geoblacklight` directory that was generated in the container, lest this cause distress later on.
+Solr will be reinstalled, too.

 ## Notes